Grades & Ranks - Law Students

 The grades recorded in the School of Law are the official grades and the determination of grade point averages and satisfaction of law school requirements is based on the grades recorded in the School of Law.

 Grades are recorded in the School of Law as numerical grades ranging from 65 through 100 or, where authorized, by the letters "S" (Satisfactory) and "U" (Unsatisfactory).
-The grades of S and of 70 through 100 are passing grades and carry course credit.
-The grades of U and of 65 through 69 are failing grades and carry no course credit.
+The grades of S and of 70 through 100 are passing grades and earn course credit.
+The grades of U and of 65 through 69 are failing grades and do not earn course credit.
 A 70 is the lowest passing grade and a cumulative grade point average greater than 77.499 is the minimum required for graduation.

 With the exception of Independent Research, and any of the activities that satisfy the writing requirement, if grading is to be done other than anonymously, the syllabus shall so state.
 Professors do not know the names of students until after grades are turned in to the Dean's Office.
-Professors may not obtain the names of students prior to assigning a class rank order for grades.
-The rank order may not be changed after the names are known.
+Professors may not obtain the names of students prior to assigning grades.
+Upon written approval from the professor and only under exceptional circumstances may a grade be changed after the names are known.

 Grades from myZou